GalaChain/sdk/docs/hackathon-deployment.md

    docker build --push -t ttl.sh/<IMAGE_NAME>:1d .
    ````

    Provide us the image name (everything before the `:` character of full docker tag).
-In the sample above it is the content of `IMAGE_NAME`.
+In the sample above it is the content of `ttl.sh/<IMAGE_NAME>`.

 2. Provide us your secp **public** key for chaincode admin, and secp **public** keys for all developers.

-   The keys are automatically generated when you initialized the project using `galachain init`, so you can find these keys in `keys/gc-admin-key.pub` and `keys/gc-dev-key.pub`.
+   The keys are automatically generated when you initialize the project using `galachain init`, so you can find these keys in `keys/gc-admin-key.pub` and `keys/gc-dev-key.pub`.

    If you can't find the keys, you can generate them using the following commands: